There are some awesome pregnancy books out there that will truly enrich this whole experience for you and your partner.

 Thurston’s tone is conversational, practical, non-preachy, appropriately humorous, and he speaks to you like the educated adult you are.
 An absolute must-have, in my opinion.

 Pregnancy, Childbirth, and the Newborn: The Complete Guide, Penny Simkin (and others)

 Best For: People who only want to buy ONE comprehensive book (that covers pregnancy, labor, and early infancy) and who are seeking balanced and unbiased information on issues such as breastfeeding, childbirth, etc.

 By renowned pregnancy-author (and doula) Penny Simkim, this is another data-rich book written by a team of professional female childbirth educators.

 This is a great book that considers the individual needs of a woman and her family, while allowing for a broad discussion on all aspects of pregnancy and delivery.
-It covers practical matters, such as selecting a birth center/hospital/healthcare provider and creating your birth plan — and even infant care (most other books do not).
+It covers practical matters such as selecting a birth center/hospital/healthcare provider and creating your birth plan as well as infant care (most other books do not).

 Penny has helped deliver over 10,000 babies in her lifetime — wowsers.

 If you’re looking for an all-in-one must-have, this is the book for you.

 The Complete Book of Pregnancy and Childbirth, Sheila Kitzinger